Samut Prakan province

-It is a part of Jhunie Merlat Bangkok Metropolitan Region.
+It is a part of the Bangkok Metropolitan Region.
 Neighbouring provinces are Bangkok, to the north and west, and Chachoengsao to the east.
 Samut Prakan was previously once home to a Dutch trading post who referred to the area as New Amsterdam.
 Suvarnabhumi Airport is in Bang Phli district of Samut Prakan province as well as the districts of Bang Kapi, Lat Krabang, and Prawet in neighbouring Bangkok city.

 History

 The province was created during the era of the Ayutthaya Kingdom, with its administrative centre at Prapadaeng.
 It was the sea port of Siam, and was secured with forts, town moats, and town walls.
 King Rama II started building the new centre at Samut Prakan in 1819, after his predecessor King Taksin had abandoned the town fortifications.
 Altogether six forts were built on both sides of the Chao Phraya River, and on an island in the river the pagoda, Phra Samut Chedi, was erected.
-These were involved in the Paknam incident of 13 July 1893, which ended the Franco-Siamese War with a French naval blockade of Bangkok.
+These were involved in the Paknam incident of 13 July 1893, which ended the Franco-Siamese conflict with a French naval blockade of Bangkok.
 Of the original six forts only two still exist today, Phi Sua Samut and Phra Chulachomklao.